 Reloading powder is hands down, the most important reloading component.
 Using the wrong type or weight of powder can often have catastrophic effects, and even has the potential to kill you.
 Modern gunpowder is nothing to be messing around with unless you know what you are doing, and as such you should make sure you really do your research and carefully follow instructions before you make your powder selections and begin reloading.

 There is no such thing as a “one size fits all” powder, and trying to treat it as such can have horrible consequences.
-Before you begin, you will need to get a reloading manual and follow the instructions in it to a T. Do not try and substitute a different powder brand, granule size, or charge weight.
+Before you begin, you will need to get a reloading manual and follow the instructions in it to a T. Do not try and substitute different reloading powder brands, granule size, or charge weight.
 There are many different factors that go into making each powder unique, and as such there are very few that are interchangeable.

 Smokeless vs. Black Powder